simonvh/gimmemotifs-manuscript/manuscript.md

 **Findings:** Here we present GimmeMotifs, a comprehensive computational framework for TF motif analysis.
 It includes tools for de novo motif discovery, motif scanning and sequence analysis, clustering, calculation of performance metrics and visualization.
 Included with GimmeMotifs is a non-redundant database of clustered motifs.
 Compared to other motif databases, this collection of motifs shows competitive performance in discriminating bound from unbound sequences.
 Using our de novo discovery pipeline we find large differences in performance between de novo motif finders on ChIP-seq data.
 Finally, we demonstrate maelstrom, a new ensemble method that enables comparative analysis of TF motifs between multiple high-throughput sequencing experiments, such as ChIP-seq or ATAC-seq.
 Using a collection of ~300 H3K27ac ChIP-seq data sets we identify TFs  that play a role in hematopoietic differentiation and lineage commitment.

 **Conclusion:** GimmeMotifs is a fully-featured and flexible framework for TF motif analysis.
-It contains both command-line tools as well as a Python API and is freely available at: https://github.com/vanheeringen-lab/gimmemotifs.
+It contains both command-line tools as well as a Python API and is freely available at: [https://github.com/vanheeringen-lab/gimmemotifs](https://github.com/vanheeringen-lab/gimmemotifs).

-# Introduction
+# Introduction {.page_break_before}

 The regulatory networks that determine cell and tissue identity are robust, yet remarkably flexible.
-Transcription factors (TFs) control the expression of genes by binding to their cognate DNA sequences, TF motifs, in cis-regulatory elements [doi:10.1016/j.cell.2018.01.029].
+Transcription factors (TFs) control the expression of genes by binding to their cognate DNA sequences, TF motifs, in cis-regulatory elements [@9vS8HBL6].
 To understand how genetic variation affects binding and to elucidate the role of TFs in regulatory networks we need to be able to accurately model binding of TFs to the DNA sequence.